MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ---
-title: "Migrate to Windows 10/11 Pro or Enterprise on Surface Hub 2S"
+title: Migrate to Windows 10/11 Pro or Enterprise on Surface Hub 2S
-description: "How to migrate from Windows 10 Team on Surface Hub 2S to Windows 10/11 Pro or Windows 10/11 Enterprise." ms.service: surface-hub
+description: How to migrate from Windows 10 Team on Surface Hub 2S to Windows 10/11 Pro or Windows 10/11 Enterprise. ms.service: surface-hub
 author: coveminer
 ms.author: dpandre